debuhr/di-demystified/Readme.md

 # Architecture
 The DI framework lives in the `di` folder.

-The application is in the `application` folder and is divided into a domain directory that serves to demonstrate that the DI framework can be used to apply dependency inversion.
-The `adapter` package contains the parts external to the domain in the sense of the *ports and adapters* architecture.
+The application is in the `application` folder and is divided into a `domain` directory that serves to demonstrate that the DI framework can be used to apply dependency inversion, and an `adapter` package containing the parts external to the domain in the sense of the *ports and adapters* architecture.

 The `Application` class is the main class of the application and is used to run it (i.e. it contains the `main`-method).

 The `Router` class creates the routes in the HttpContext when it is created.

 The `AppConfiguration` class is a configuration class that can be used to create beans that cannot be created by using annotations, e.g. an instance of a class from a dependency that we cannot change.
 In this case, it creates an instance of `HttpServer`.